 Sarah-Jane joined the Coronation investment team in 2008 as an equity analyst.
 Her current responsibilities include co-managing the Coronation Industrial Fund and researching food producers and hospital stocks amongst others.
 Prior to joining Coronation, she formed part of the investment team at JP Morgan Asset Management in London where she was a European research analyst and then co-manager of their UK Smaller Companies Fund.

-The fund had a challenging quarter with a decline of 2.2%.
+The fund had a good quarter, returning 10.7%.
 Over longer periods, the fund has performed well against both its peer group and the quantitative benchmarks.

-This has certainly been a testing quarter, but in this volatile and uncertain world, our objective remains on building diversified portfolios that can absorb unanticipated shocks.
-We will remain focused on valuation and will seek to take advantage of attractive opportunities that the market may present to us and, in so doing, generate inflation-beating returns for our investors over the long term.
+Notwithstanding the uncertainties that abound, our objective remains to build diversified portfolios that can absorb unanticipated shocks.
+We are happy with the current portfolio positioning and are excited about future return prospects.
+We will remain focused on valuation and will seek to take advantage of attractive opportunities that the market may present to us and in so doing generate inflation-beating returns for our investors over the long term.

 An emphasis on active stock selection and will remain fully invested in domestic equities at all times.